Categories: Technology

 However, we are only being spoon-fed bits of information that have deemed newsworthy by only a handful of major news outlets that control the majority of the worldwide press.

-That is why you will not see social media profile pictures with the colors of Nigeria’s flag, nor will you learn that in January 86 men, women, and children were burned alive in the African country where more than half million people are displaced.
+That is why you will not see social media profile pictures with the colors of Nigeria’s flag, nor will you learn that in January 86 men, women, and children were burned alive in the African country where more than half a million people are displaced.
 Another suicide attack on a refugee camp in February claimed the lives of some 70 people, but the media has taken a back door to these reports.
 The list of human atrocities, if it could ever be compiled, is seemingly limitless.

 Until the value of human life is recognized as equal throughout the globe, we will continue to hear reports on how we should think, feel, and react to maladies in certain parts the world while the media offers us only silence on the rest.